leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 It is possible to open a file (or device) in "non-blocking" mode by using the O_NONBLOCK option in the call to open.
 You can also set non-blocking mode on an already open file using the fcntl call.
 Both of these options are documented in the GNU libc documentation
 >However, it is a general weakness of the technique.
 In general, non-blocking I/O and the event notification mechanisms here will work with sockets and pipes, TTYs, and certain other types of device.
+>A more subtle problem with non-blocking I/O is that it generally doesn't work with regular files (this is true on linux, even when files are opened with O_DIRECT; possibly not on other operating systems).
+That is, opening a regular file in non-blocking mode has no effect for regular files: a read will always actually read some of the file, even if the program blocks in order to do so.
+In some cases this may not be important, seeing as file I/O is generally fast enough so as to not cause long blocking periods (so long as the file is local and not on a network, or a slow medium).
+However, it is a general weakness of the technique.
+In general, non-blocking I/O and the event notification mechanisms here will work with sockets and pipes, TTYs, and certain other types of device.

 ### AIO
       http://blog.csdn.net/fz_ywj/article/details/9124897